Skip to main content

 Donna Leong

-Manager of Strategic Initiatives
+CHIC Manager of Strategic Initiatives

 As the Manager of Strategic Initiatives, Donna helps strengthen several public health workforce development programs using her programmatic and evaluation background.
 She is passionate about multi-sector partnerships and overcoming geographic access issues in health equity work.
 Donna received her dual bachelor’s degrees in Ethnic Studies and Political Science at Brown University and received dual master’s degrees in Public Health and City and Regional Planning at UC Berkeley.